LEI Program Lead, SAGE

 LEI Project Director, Human Rights Campaign Foundation

 Dan Stewart is the Associate Director of the Aging Equality Project for the Human Rights Campaign Foundation and directs the Long-Term Care Equality Index (LEI).
 Prior to his work at HRC, Dan served as the Special Programs Coordinator at PROMO, Missouri's lesbian, gay, bisexual, transgender, and queer (LGBTQ) equality organization.
 In this role, he oversaw SAGE of PROMO Fund, a statewide program advocating and providing services for LGBTQ elders.
 In addition, he traveled across the state providing LGBTQ-centered training and consultation to health and social service providers.
 Dan received his BA in Psychology from Saint Louis University and an MS in Gerontology from the University of Missouri-St. Louis.
-Through his experience in the aging field as a professional, his work as a researcher, and dedication to advocating on behalf of the LGBTQ community, Dan shares his expertise nationally.
+Through his experience in the aging field as a professional, his work as a researcher, and his dedication to advocating on behalf of the LGBTQ community, Dan shares his expertise nationally.
 He has served on a multitude of national and statewide diversity and inclusion councils for organizations such as the Alzheimer’s Association, Greater Missouri Chapter, the American Red Cross of Missouri and Arkansas, and the Gerontological Society of America.